wso2/puppet-bps/vagrant/README.md

     Additionally, you can copy a sample `config.yaml` file from the `samples` folder to quickly run a particular product on Vagrant.

-3. Add WSO2 Base Puppet Module using following commands:
+3. Initialize and update `wso2base` submodule using following commands:

     ````
     git submodule init